 You may do a lot of travelling all over the world, as you have to go where the project is.
 Companies often operate at a global level.

 You first complete an online application.
-If successful, you are invited to do an aptitude test, which covers numerical reasoning and mechanical comprehension.
+If successful, you are invited to do an aptitude test, which covers numerical reasoning and a situational judgement assessment.
 If you pass, then you attend a formal interview.

 To work offshore you must pass a medical examination every 2 years.